 In this section, we present evidence on the evolution of income and expenditure inequality in Portugal over the last two decades.
 Table 1 presents, besides the average and median values, some indicators related to the distribution of income and expenditure, which allow the analysis of the evolution of inequality between 1995 and 2015.
-These measures are presented for both monetary and total aggregates5.
+These measures are presented for both monetary and total aggregates.

 One of the most widely used inequality indicators in the literature is the Gini coefficient, which synthesizes the asymmetry of the whole distribution and can take values between 0 (when all households have the same income or expenditure value) and 1 (when expenditure or income is concentrated in a single household).
 Other measures, such as percentile ratios, are based on comparing values at different points in the distribution and, in particular, between the distribution's extremes.
 For example, the p90/p10 ratio is the ratio between the 90th percentile value and the 10th percentile value of a given distribution and the p90/p50 ratio is the ratio of the 90th percentile value over the distribution median.
-In turn, the S90/S10 ratio is the ratio between the share of the 10% of households with the lowest values for each variable.
+In turn, the S90/S10 ratio is the ratio between the share of the 10% of households with the highest values and the share of the 10% of households with the lowest values for each variable.
 Taking the Gini coefficient as a reference, Figure 1 summarizes the evolution of monetary income and monetary expenditure inequality in the period under review.
 From Table 1 and Figure 1, several relevant facts can be highlighted.